 You might be wondering how we know Earth’s core is solid in the first place.
 Well, some clever people realized a long time ago that they could use acoustic physics to infer properties of objects obscured by 6,353 kilometers of crust, mantle, and outer core.
 In a fluid, such as a gas or liquid, you can get shear waves when a pressure wave hits a surface.
 While a pressure wave’s wobble is always in the same direction, a shear wave is like a wave on a string (it’s at a right angle with the wave’s direction of propagation).
 When waves created by earthquakes hit the liquid outer core then travel through the inner core, scientists record an extra wave going off at right angles which can only be explained be a shear wave.
 The only explanation is that core must be solid.

 This solid inner core which is nearly the size of the moon is mostly made of crystallized iron.
-Being a metal, iron’s atomic crystal structure is packed at room temperature and pressure in a body-centered cubic (BCC) phase — an architecture with eight corner points and a center point.
-At extremely high pressures, the crystalline structure transforms into 12-point hexagonal forms known as a close packed (HCP) phase.
+Being a metal, iron’s atomic crystal structure is packed at room temperature and pressure in a body-centred cubic (BCC) phase — an architecture with eight corner points and a center point.
+At extremely high pressures, the crystalline structure transforms into 12-point hexagonal forms known as a close-packed (HCP) phase.
 Seeing how Earth’s core is subjected to pressures 3.5 million times higher than atmospheric pressure, never mind temperatures more than 5,000 degrees K higher, it would be sensible to assume an HCP, liquid phase.
 But evidence points otherwise.

 Using a supercomputer,, a researcher in the , and colleagues, explained for the first time what’s going on.
 In short, characteristics of BCC iron once thought to render it unstable at high pressure actually cause the opposite effect — it makes the BCC crystalline phase even more stable.